MCS-Lite/mcs-lite/docs/README.md

 1. **Travis** (`test.sh`): For unit testing of all packages.
 2. **Circle** (`test-page.sh`): For building demo page.

+*Note: Required status checks have been enabled to ensure both CI tests are passing.*

 ## Release Flow

 1. prerelease